 Cost and Lifespan

+When assessing the cost and longevity of pavement compared to asphalt, it’s crucial to account for scenarios involving substantial vehicle traffic, big weights, and their potential negative impacts.
 Asphalt is more affordable due to its faster installation process than pavement.
 However, when it comes to the lifespan of either, pavement wins out since it can last for up to 30 years if properly maintained.

 Asphalt is a dark-colored, gritty material that is often used for driveways and parking lots.
 Pavement, on the other hand, can be brightly colored with distinctive patterns and designs.
-In addition, asphalt is generally thicker than pavement and contains gravel particles that aid drainage and traction.
+In addition, asphalt paving is generally thicker than concrete pavement and contains gravel particles that aid drainage and traction.
 Functionally speaking, due to its flexibility and resilience, asphalt works excellent for surfaces that will see a heavy load – like main roads or trucking lanes.
 In contrast, pavement is best suited for sidewalks or pathways.

 Asphalt is much more heat-resistant, making it ideal for hotter climates, where pavement may expand and contract from extreme temperatures.
 In addition, pavement is freeze/thaw resistant, which makes it optimal for colder regions, as expansion or contraction won’t damage the material when exposed to freezing temperatures.